- Morning and afternoon game drive options

 - Recommended stay; 3-7 nights

-Amidst the teeming mass of wildlife in the Masai Mara area, Rekero Camp is currently inside the Masai Mara Game reserve, very close to the confluence of the Mara and Talek rivers.
+Amidst the teeming mass of wildlife in the Masai Mara area, Rekero Camp is currently inside the Masai Mara Game reserve, very close to the confluence of the Mara River and Talek River.
 This seasonal Eco-camp is ideally situated for the annual migration, which is the movement of over one million wildebeest and two hundred thousand zebra from the Serengeti through the Masai Mara in Kenya.

 This Masai Mara Bush Camp is set up seasonally (June - October, December - March) and caters to around 27 guests.
 Gerard and Rainee Beaton, along with their partner Jackson Ole Looseyia own and host this unique camp.